 Before using this medication, tell your doctor or pharmacist your medical history, especially of: diabetes, high cholesterol/triglyceride levels, liver disease, kidney disease, recent/current infections or wounds, recent surgery, brain cancer.

 Do not have immunizations/vaccinations without the consent of your doctor, and avoid contact with people who have recently received oral polio vaccine or flu vaccine inhaled through the nose.
 Wash your hands well to prevent the spread of infections.

 Before having surgery, tell your doctor or dentist that you are using this medication.

 Pain or sores in the mouth and throat may occur.
 Brush your teeth gently/carefully, avoid using mouthwash that contains alcohol, and rinse your mouth frequently with cool water mixed with baking soda or salt.
 It may also be best to eat soft, moist foods.

 This drug is not recommended for use during pregnancy.
 It may harm an unborn baby.
 Consult your doctor for more details.
-It is recommended that both men and women receiving this medication use at least 2 reliable forms of birth control (e.g., condoms, birth control pills) during treatment with this medication and for at least 3 months afterwards.
+It is recommended that both men and women receiving this medication use reliable forms of birth control (e.g., condoms, birth control pills) during treatment with this medication and for at least 3 months afterwards.
 If you become pregnant or think you may be pregnant, or if your partner becomes pregnant, tell your doctor immediately.

 It is not known if this drug passes into breast milk.
 Because of the possible risk to the infant, breast-feeding while using this drug is not recommended.
 Consult your doctor before breast-feeding.